Skip to main content

 Stew Chicken

-Caramelized chicken in rich brown gravy with herbs and vegetables.
-Sunday lunch staple served with rice, macaroni pie, and provision.
+Chicken browned in burnt sugar and simmered in a dark gravy with herbs and vegetables.
+A Sunday lunch fixture, plated with rice, macaroni pie, and ground provisions.

 Macaroni Pie